Diet & Weight Loss

 Paleo supporters claim that it lowers the risk of chronic diseases like heart disease and cancer, but there’s limited research to back up such claims.
 One small study of nine people found that a paleo approach helped improve blood pressure and cholesterol levels, but these improvements were in comparison to participants’ usual—less-than-healthy—diets, so there’s no comparison between paleo and a proven heart-healthy plan.

 Bottom line: Eliminating processed foods and refined sugar?
 Great.
 Dumping all grains and legumes?
 Not so great—these fiber-rich foods can do wonders for your heart health.
+Follow these lifesaving tips to prevent heart disease.

 Worst: Low-Fat, High-Carb Diet